learn-co-curriculum/dsc-inheritance/README.md

-Take a look at the way the classes were created, and the corresponding outputs in the cells above.
+Take a look at the way the classes were created and the corresponding outputs in the cells above.
 A couple of things stand out:

 1. The `tune_instrument()` method was never declared for class `Bass_Guitarist`, but the `paul` instance still has access to this method.